 5. Savory Steel-Cut Oats With Spinach, Mushrooms, And Tofu

 The thought of oats combined with spinach, mushrooms, and tofu may feel a little strange, but hear us out.
 This vegan, gluten-free dish will make you rethink your favorite breakfast staple.
 Herbs and spices like black pepper, salt, and basil, along with aromatic garlic and tasty sun-dried tomatoes, give this bowl all of the flavor it needs.
-In a serving, you’ll load up on a whopping 26 grams of protein and 10 grams of fiber, plus iron and folic acid (from the spinach), says Sharon Palmer, R.D.N.
+In a serving, you’ll load up on a whopping 26 grams of protein and 10 grams of fiber, plus iron and folate (from the spinach), says Sharon Palmer, R.D.N.
 Steel-cut oats have a chewy texture and mild flavor, so you can swap them in for other whole grains, like brown rice, whenever you feel like mixing it up.

 Related: 7 Vegetarian Protein Sources